 - CIS paper surveys with an instructor name that does not match the name on the label will not be processed.

 - CIS paper surveys with multiple instructor names will be processed for the instructor whose envelope they are returned in only.

 - CIS must receive a dean’s request for new or modified college-wide supplemental forms at the beginning of the fall semester in the academic year before the planned implementation semester (ex: planned implementation: FA11, CIS must receive the request by FA10).
 Requests for forms for individual courses or instructors will not be fulfilled.

 For two weeks each semester the administrative site is open to accept survey requests.
 These policies address when and how those requests can be made.

-- The opening date for the CIS request system is contingent on when the University-wide course data is received from IMA.
+- The opening date for the CIS request system is contingent on when the University-wide course data is received from Institutional Reporting, Research and Information Systems (IRRIS).
 The date is set with enough time for the data to be received and tested for compatibility prior to the opening of the request system.

 - The closing date for the CIS request system is 10 business days after the opening date, except for summer sessions.
 The closing date will be enforced to allow the CIS office sufficient time to prepare, pack, and allow departments to retrieve surveys before the survey period begins.

 - When making a request, only the following aspects may be changed: (1) Survey Request types: None, Paper, and Electronic (2) Survey form selected: the Basic form, Expanded form, and other forms approved by your college or school.